-Integration and Implementation Insights (i2Insights) blog
+Integration and Implementation Insights (i2Insights) blog and repository

 Provides tools for developing more comprehensive understanding of complex problems and for supporting (through research) improved policy and practice responses to them.

 The i2Insights blog was developed to:

 - provide a repository for widely scattered resources for tackling complex societal and environmental problems

 - help build a community of researchers involved in tackling such problems.

 i2Insights blog posts are 500-1000 word research resources contributed by >400 researchers globally for:

 - developing a more comprehensive understanding of complex problems, including what is not known about them.